hibou-io/odoo-newrelic/README.rst

 new_relic_config_file = /etc/odoo-newrelic.ini
 # optionally you can set type of the environment "development", "test", "staging" or "production"
 new_relic_environment = staging
+# optionally set tracing level (default is odoo.models.BaseModel:limited)
+new_relic_odoo_trace = odoo.models.BaseModel:public
 ```

 Optionally you can set environment variables for the whole New Relic configuration.
 See `New Relic Python Agent Configuration <https://docs.newrelic.com/docs/agents/python-agent/installation-configuration/python-agent-configuration#environment-variables>`_

+Set environment variable **NEW_RELIC_ODOO_TRACE** to control what functions the module will purpusefully trace.

 5) Restart your odoo process and install the 'newrelic' module in Odoo Apps.
 (You may need to restart your odoo server again and look at the logs for information about a misconfiguration or missing modules.)